22nd Annual Research Insights in

 • Honorable Mention Undergraduate Student Poster ($100)

-Contestant’s posters will be judged and awards presented at the close of the Symposium.
-A poster should stand on its own merit, but poster judges will also be visiting with each student at their posters to evaluate enthusiasm and competence in the subject area.
-Note: Students in the competition will be asked to identify at least a 30-minute window in which they will be at their poster during the poster session.
+Posters in the competition will be judged and awards presented at the closing of the Symposium.
+A poster should stand on its own merit, but poster judges will also visit with each student at their posters to evaluate oral poster presentations.
+Note: Students in the competition will be asked to identify at least a 30-minute window in which they will be at their poster during the lunch-time poster session.

 APPEARANCE: